 What do I need to wear?

-Finally, your footwear must have a CLOSED TOE, so no sandals or flip flops, even if it’s a baking hot day.
+The second concern is that your feet stay warm and dry – it rains a lot here in the Highlands, and the ground we cross is usually boggy and wet, even when the sun is shining.
+This means that your footwear needs to be WATERPROOF so if you step in a soggy patch, you will stay dry.
+Finally, your footwear must have a CLOSED TOE, so no sandals or flip flops, even if it’s a baking hot summer’s day.
 The hooves of the reindeer have sharp edges, and if they accidentally step on your foot we need to make sure your toes are safe.